alandmoore/wcgbrowser/README.rst

 allow_external_content False              Whether or not to allow non-html content, e.g. PDF files.
 If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. allow_plugins          False              If true, enables the use of plugins like flash, java, etc. allow_popups           False              Whether or not to allow navigation that requires opening a new browser window, such as javascript "window.open()" calls or links with a target of "_blank".
 If False, the navigation will be ignored.
-If true, a new window will be created as expected. allow_printing         False              Enable printing of web pages from the context menu or toolbar. print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication
+If true, a new window will be created as expected. force_js_confirm       (empty)            If set to yes or no, will override any JavaScript are-you-sure-you-want-to-exit dialog boxes, will do nothing if set to null or if unset. allow_printing         False              Enable printing of web pages from the context menu or toolbar. print_settings         (empty)            Specify default printer settings, see below. default_password       (empty)            default password to send when pages request authentication